enclavetech/kms/README.md

 - **`KmsWorker`:** Controls a single web worker.
 If you are only making light use of KMS and use a single worker thread in your app, you can instantiate `KmsWorker` (instead of `KmsCluster`) to save on overhead.

-Both `KmsCluster` and `KmsWorker` implement the `KMS` interface, which defines the public API.
+Both `KmsCluster` and `KmsWorker` implement the `IKMS` interface, which defines the public API.

 ### TypeScript

-If you are using TypeScript, use `KMS` from the core package as the type:
+If you are using TypeScript, use `IKMS` from the core package as the type:

 ```ts
 import type { IKMS } from '@enclavetech/kms-core';